Yahweasel/libav.js/docs/API.md

     fmt_ctx: number, pkt: number, devfile?: string, opts?: {
-        limit?: number, // OUTPUT limit, in bytes devLimit?: number, // INPUT limit, in bytes (don't read if less than this much data is available)
-        unify: boolean // If true, unify the packets into a single stream (called 0), so that the output is in the same order as the input
+        limit?: number, // OUTPUT limit, in bytes devLimit?: number, // INPUT limit, in bytes (don't read if less than this much data is available) unify?: boolean // If true, unify the packets into a single stream (called 0), so that the output is in the same order as the input
     }
 ): Promise<[number, Record<number, Packet[]>]>
 ```